wyvern8/akamai-nginx/README.md

 Each unit test should verify that the json options generate the correct lua script, and are a prerequisite for a pull request to be accepted.

 ## Integration tests
+To start the docker nginx containers and execute the integration tests use:

 `npm run test-integration`

-Please ensure that corresponding integration tests are created in:
+Please ensure that corresponding integration tests covering any new features are created in:
 ```
 test/criteria/*.spec-int.js (todo)
 test/behaviors/*.spec-int.js
 ```
 Each integration test should verify the behavior returns the expected response from the docker-compose in this repo, and are a prerequisite for a pull request to be accepted.

-Some framework has been put in place to generate lua config based on `/test/**/*.papi.json`.
+Framework has been put in place to generate lua config based on `/test/**/*.papi.json`.

-The integration config generated consists of predictable paths to enable targetting of behaviors.
-Refer to test/behaviors/_integration* and *.spec-int.js
+The integration Lua config generated consists of predictable path criteria rules to enable targeting of behavior configs.
+These are generated based on the \*.papi.json files in the test directory.

+Refer to test/behaviors/_integration* and *.spec-int.js for details and examples